Pete Shelley: Solo career

-Shelley's solo debut album Sky Yen was recorded in 1974, but remained unheard until it was released on 12" vinyl on Shelley's own label, Groovy Records, in March 1980.
+Shelley's solo début album Sky Yen was recorded in 1974, but remained unheard until it was released on 12" vinyl on Shelley's own label, Groovy Records, in March 1980.
 It was recorded as a continuous piece of music using a purpose-built oscillator, and used layered electronics and playback speed manipulation to achieve its experimental feel.
 Rooted in electronic music, it has been compared with krautrock.
 Also released on Groovy Records was the soundtrack LP Hangahar by Sally Timms and Lindsay Lee, which included Shelley as a musician, and an album by artists Eric Random, Barry Adamson and Francis Cookson under the name Free Agents.
 Groovy Records did not release any other records.

+Shortly after the success of "Ever Fallen In Love....", Shelley produced an EP by Manchester band Mellatron, including Dave Tucker and Karl Burns, both at various times members of The Fall, but it was never released, after the record label's owner was arrested and the master tapes disappeared.

 In 1981, Shelley released his first solo single, "Homosapien", produced by Rushent.
 On this recording he returned to his original interests in electronic music and shifted emphasis from guitar to synthesiser; Rushent's elaborate drum machine and synthesiser programming laid the groundwork for his next production, the chart-topping album Dare by the Human League.
 "Homosapien" was banned by the BBC for "explicit reference to gay sex".
 "Homosapien" peaked at number fourteen in the US dance chart.
 Shelley talked openly about his bisexuality at this time, which had been implicit in many of the songs he had written, but now came to wider attention due to "Homosapien" and the BBC ban.
 The single was followed by an LP of the same title.

 Shelley released his second LP XL1 in 1983 on Genetic Records.
 As well as the minor hit "Telephone Operator", the album included a computer program for the ZX Spectrum with lyrics and graphics that displayed in time to the music.
 XL1 was produced by Rushent and Shelley.

 In mid-1984, Shelley released the single "Never Again", followed by the album Heaven and the Sea in 1986.
 In 1987, he followed the album with a new song, "Do Anything", for the film Some Kind of Wonderful.
 He composed the theme music for the intro of the Tour de France on Channel 4, which was used from the late 1980s to the mid-1990s.

 Shelley recorded a new version of "Homosapien", called "Homosapien II", in 1989.
 The single featured four mixes of the new recording.
 He played with various other musicians during his career, including the Invisible Girls who backed punk poet John Cooper Clarke.
 Shelley also formed a short-lived band called the Tiller Boys.
 He briefly reunited with Howard Devoto to make the LP Buzzkunst, released in 2002.
-Shelley appeared on the 2005 debut EP by the Los Angeles band the Adored, who toured with Buzzcocks the following year.
+Shelley appeared on the 2005 début EP by the Los Angeles band the Adored, who toured with Buzzcocks the following year.